livegnik/2way-design/2WAY High-Level Design.md

 ### 2.2.5 Graph in RAM

 The Graph in RAM in the 2WAY system serves as an in-memory representation of a subset of the Server Graph, stored temporarily in the system's Random Access Memory (RAM).
-This in-memory graph is populated and maintained using the NetworkX library, a powerful tool for analyzing and manipulating graph data structures in Python.
+This in-memory directed graph is populated and maintained using the NetworkX library, a powerful tool for analyzing and manipulating graph data structures in Python.

 One of the key functionalities of the Graph in RAM is to store the table record IDs of public key Attributes from the database on disk.
 These pubkey attributes serve as nodes within the graph, representing individual users within the system.
 By storing these record IDs in memory, the system can quickly retrieve and access relevant nodes during query operations, enabling efficient traversal and exploration of the Server Graph.